RealTimeChris/Jsonifier/Documentation/Custom_Parsing_And_Serializing.md

 };
 ```

 Certainly!
-The idea of creating your own specialization of `parse_impl` and `serialize_impl` is about tailoring the behavior of the JSON parsing and serialization process for specific types or situations that may not be adequately covered by the generic implementations.
+The idea of creating your own specialization of `simd_parse_impl` and `serialize_impl` is about tailoring the behavior of the JSON parsing and serialization process for specific types or situations that may not be adequately covered by the generic implementations.

 ### Specialization for Time Stamps

 In the provided example, there's a concept named `time_stamp_t`, which represents a specific type of data, presumably a timestamp from a Discord API.
-This concept is then used to create a specialization for the `serialize_impl` and `parse_impl` structures.
+This concept is then used to create a specialization for the `serialize_impl` and `simd_parse_impl` structures.

 #### Serialization Specialization